 Which Is the Best NPS Method?

 What should you use – email, in-app (or even SMS) NPS surveys?
 This depends entirely on your business model.
 It’s best to engage your customers where they are.
 Where are they expecting to hear from you?
 Where are they most likely to respond?
-Learn how to chose the best customer feedback channel for your customer base.
+Learn how to choose the best customer feedback channel for your customer base.